Tribes of Peru

 road woolen hats, And ponchos.

-Canches - “wide
+Canches - Canchi, Canchus. “wide

 Cancharis - a Cancharis prisoner of Toledo's march to capture Tupac Amaru, tried to escape and warn Tupac.
 The prisoner was captured and hung at Ututo.
 Lee